 As you can expect from the capital, Zagreb is a great destination for all food lovers.
 I recommend trying here some of the delicious Croatian dishes but there are also plenty of international restaurants if you feel like eating well-known food.
 If you opt for the local cuisine the best restaurants serving Croatian dishes are Stari Fijaker, Vinodol, La Štruk or Pod Zidom Bistro.

-You might also want to join the highly rated Traditional Culinary Walking Tour to learn more about Croatian cuisine and try some of the best local dishes.
+You might also want to join the highly rated culinary tour to learn more about Croatian cuisine and try some of the best local dishes.
 Click here to see the details and book the spot!

 Buy local souvenirs